 Our most recent summit occurred September 22-23, 2013 in Atlanta, GA.
 Prior to that, we held a summit in Boston, MA, and three annual events in Telluride, CO.

-This is an exclusive gathering of senior business people and public officials to expand the business voice for early childhood in order to build the workforce and customer base our nation needs.
-Members of the early childhood community can attend to support follow-up action, if they bring a team of at least four business people.
-This event is hosted by ReadyNation and the Georgia Early Education Alliance for Ready Students.
+This was an exclusive gathering of senior business people and public officials to expand the business voice for early childhood in order to build the workforce and customer base our nation needs.
+This event was hosted by ReadyNation and the Georgia Early Education Alliance for Ready Students.

 The 2011 National Business Leader Summit on Early Childhood Investment will be held on July 21 - 22, 2011 in Boston, MA at the Boston Harbor Hotel.
 The event will convene business leaders from across the country to discuss how early childhood policies benefit state economic recovery plans, business advocacy for smart investments in proven early childhood programs, and new research on the economic development benefits of early childhood programs.